spyderbat/spydertop/README.md

 ## Development

-For development, Spydertop can be installed with the `--editable` flag in `pip` as long as you have the Spyderbat API library installed.
+For development, Spydertop can be installed with the `--editable` flag in `pip`.
 Spydertop works well inside of a Python virtual environment, so using one is recommended.

 ```sh
 # in the spydertop repository: